 The Metropolitan Area Planning Council (MAPC) is the regional planning agency for the Boston region.
 It is composed of the chief executive officer (or a designee) of each of the cities and towns in the MAPC's planning region, 21 gubernatorial appointees, and 12 ex-officio members.
 It has statutory responsibility for comprehensive regional planning in its region under Chapter 40B of the Massachusetts General Laws.
 It is the Boston Metropolitan Clearinghouse under Section 204 of the Demonstration Cities and Metropolitan Development Act of 1966 and Title VI of the Intergovernmental Cooperation Act of 1968.
 Also, its region has been designated an economic development district under Title IV of the Public Works and Economic Development Act of 1965, as amended.
-MAPC's responsibilities for comprehensive planning, and development of zoning, land use, demographic, and environmental studies.
+MAPC's responsibilities for comprehensive planning encompass the areas of technical assistance to communities, transportation planning, and development of zoning, land use, demographic, and environmental studies.
 MAPC activities that are funded with federal metropolitan transportation planning dollars are documented in the Boston Region MPO's Unified Planning Work Program.